-- Geotechnical Engineering Report (AESI, March 2020); - Greenhouse Gas Emission Worksheet (EA Engineering, August 2019); - Tree Inventory and Arborist Report (Tree Solutions, November 2019); - Limited Hazardous Building Materials Survey Report (PBS Engineering, March 2020); - Cultural Resources Assessment (Perteet, April 2020); - Transportation Technical Report (Heffron Transportation, June 2020); - Construction Best Management Practices (Seattle Public Schools, 2020). - 9.
+- Geotechnical Engineering Report (AESI, March 2020); - Greenhouse Gas Emission Worksheet (EA Engineering, August 2019); - Tree Inventory and Arborist Report (Tree Solutions, November 2019); - Limited Hazardous Building Materials Survey Report (PBS Engineering, March 2020); - Cultural Resources Assessment (Perteet, April 2020)3; - Transportation Technical Report (Heffron Transportation, June 2020); - Construction Best Management Practices (Seattle Public Schools, 2020). - 9.
 Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
 If yes, explain:

 There are no known other applications that are pending approval for the West Seattle Elementary School Addition Project site.
+However, the project will require approval of an exchange of land with the Seattle Department of Parks and Recreation to correct the ownership of the Seattle Public Schools and Parks parcels and reflect both current and future conditions.